- You want to know the best way to manage build tools on Client masters

 And now the JDK is pushed from CJOC to Client masters.
 As you can see at job level this build tool is available.

 However, this feature needs Operations Center Context Plugin >= 1.7.1.
 If you are using CloudBees Jenkins Operations Center 1.580 base line, the feature was also backported to version 1.6.9 of the plugin.
 So you might need to upgrade this plugin to have available this feature.

 You can specify the location of certain tools at shared node level, although you may prefer to use automatic tool installers instead, removing the need to configure each node separately.

 This approach is documented on our official documentation.

 To use this approach you need to do the following:

 Define the Build tool in CJOC http://<CJOC_URL>/configure - In this example I am showing you how to do it with the JDK.

-Inject the tool location in the shared slave
+Inject the tool location in the shared agent

 Define the same tool name in Client master Global configuration

 Tool Locations will add/update the tool locations.
-The required tool installers must be defined with the same names both on CJOC and on the client masters to which slaves will be leased.
+The required tool installers must be defined with the same names both on CJOC and on the client masters to which agents will be leased.